fredrsat/SteamFeedmaker/README.md

 For hosted use a node-cron library with feedmaker.js.

 ## Notes
-* Loads then ten latest updates pr game/application as presented by Steam
+The ten latest updates pr game/application is loaded as presented by Steam